 - During snow or ice events, snow- and ice-covered leaves would add tremendous weight, often leading to significant damage to the tree.

-Without leaves, it can be difficult to know whether a tree is dead or just dormant.
+Without leaves, it can be difficult to know whether a tree or branch is dead or just dormant.

 Some things are obvious.
 For example, if a tree doesn’t start putting out leaves by early summer, it’s probably dead.
 But if buds start to swell in spring, that’s a clear sign that the tree or shrub is breaking dormancy.